 1. Misconnection of other AC output systems (shore power, generator) without disconnecting the inverter, causing the AC output to feed back to the inverter.

 2. The load far exceeding the inverter output power protection value is connected, causing excessive power impact on the inverter.

-In fact, this kind of failure is not irreparable, but requires professional technicians to repair it.
+In fact, this kind of failure is not irreparable, but requires professional and technical personnel to repair it.

-Please open the inverter and check whether the components are burned, especially check all the Mosfet tubes.
-This is usually the case with burnt Mosfets.
+1. Please open the inverter and check whether all components are burned, especially check all Mosfet tubes.
+This is usually the case with burned out Mosfets.

-If the AC power is accidentally connected to the inverter, the inverter will appear no-load OL.
-He tried to open the inverter and found that the mosfets were burned.
-After he found the same mosfet and replaced it, the inverter worked fine.
+2. If the AC power is accidentally connected to the inverter, the inverter will appear no-load OL.
+Call a professional technician and try to open the inverter, if you find that the MOSFET is burned.
+After finding the same MOSFET and replacing it, test the inverter for proper operation.

 Other models also work: IRF3205 or Infineon 75N60

 You are welcome to know about our Giandel inverter at any time: www.giandel.com